-Theme Leaders for the CGIAR Research Program on Climate Change, Agriculture and Food Security (CCAFS) are selected from program participants and partners in a competitive process overseen by the Independent Science Panel, and in consultation with the CCAFS Lead Center Director‐General.
+Flagship Leaders for the CGIAR Research Program on Climate Change, Agriculture and Food Security (CCAFS) are selected from Program Participants and partners in a competitive process overseen by the Independent Steering Committee, and in consultation with the CCAFS Lead Center Director‐General.

-Host Institutions of Theme Leaders receive three-year renewable contracts to host these personnel.
-The performance of Theme Leaders is evaluated on an annual basis.
+Host Institutions of Flagship Leaders receive three-year renewable contracts to host these personnel.
+The performance of Flagship Leaders is evaluated on an annual basis.

-The Program Management Committee for CCAFS is built from selected Theme Leaders, with additional recruits where appropriate.
+The Program Management Committee for CCAFS is built from selected Flagship Leaders, with additional recruits where appropriate.